This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Getting a Diagnosis For Your Child

 If you feel your child may have vision problems, schedule an appointment with a pediatric ophthalmologist as soon as possible, preferably one who has experience with children with cerebral palsy.
-If you need assistance finding an ophthalmologist or need a referral, be sure to speak with your child’s pediatrician.
+If you need assistance finding an ophthalmologist or need a referral, speak with your child’s pediatrician.

 A typical eye and vision examination consist of: